What is reflective writing?

 - Checked that my spelling and punctuation are error free?

-University of Portsmouth Academic Skills Unit: See 'Reflective writing: a basic introduction' on Resources.
+University of Portsmouth Academic Skills Unit: See 'Reflective writing: a basic introduction' on Academic writing support.

 University of Manchester: Reflective writing.